 1. How were your interactions with the doctor and office staff?

-One of the most obvious ways to ensure a pleasant experience is by treating patients kindly and with respect when they are in your office.
-Asking them to rate their experience with the doctor and other staff they encountered during their visit can provide insight to your practice’s customer service.
-You want to make sure you ask multiple-choice questions or for a rating on a clearly-defined scale so you get data that is easy to analyze, but you can also include an open-ended question to give them the opportunity to explain their rating.
+One of the most obvious ways to ensure a pleasant overall experience is by treating patients kindly and with respect when they are in your office.
+Asking them to rate their healthcare experience with the doctor and other medical staff they encountered during their visit can provide insight into your practice’s customer service.
+You want to make sure you ask multiple-choice questions or for a rating on a clearlydefined scale so you get data that is easy to analyze, but you can also include an open-ended question to give them the opportunity to explain their rating.
 The patient might want to tell you about a specific staff member who went out of their way to be helpful, or they may want to share details of a difficult encounter.

 2. How was the wait time?

 Wait time is almost inevitable, but it’s still important to ask your patients to rate their time spent in your waiting room.
 Some practices ask patients to arrive 10 to 15 minutes early in order to check in and complete paperwork, and sometimes patients arrive early hoping they’ll be seen earlier by the doctor.
 Regardless of the reason for the wait, your patients’ time is just as valuable as yours.
-Asking patients about their wait time can help you see if this in an area you could improve.
+Asking respondents about their wait time can help you see if this is an area you could improve.

 3. Did you get enough time with the doctor?